Alexander Stewart (minister): Call to Edinburgh and death

 indulging my own ease and feelings, while God forsook me because I forsook both Him and the call of duty."

-Stewart died on Friday, 5 November 1847.
-He is reported to have had a fever; the stress of the recent call may have been an inflencial factor.
+Stewart died before he could take up his new post, passing away on Friday, 5 November 1847.
+He is reported to have had a fever; the stress of the recent call may have been an influential factor.
 He was buried between the doors of the Free Church in Cromarty.